VicidominiLab/BrightEyes-ISM/README.md

 * Generation of ISM point spread functions (https://doi.org/10.1016/j.cpc.2022.108315)
 * Generation of tubulin phantom samples

-The dataio module contains libraries for
+The dataio module contains libraries for:

 * Reading the data and metadata from the MCS software (https://github.com/VicidominiLab/BrightEyes-MCS)